 The most commonly used bills of sale in Mississippi are a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

+Sometimes.
 A Mississippi bill of sale is only required to register a vehicle if you purchased the vehicle from an out of state dealer.
 If you purchase the car from another individual, you'll need the title.
 If you don't have the title, you'll need to apply for one or complete a power of attorney form depending on your circumstances.
-You should be prepared to pay all of your fees.
+You should be prepared to pay all of the required fees.
 You must also have a state issued photo ID.

-Yes, a Mississippi bill of sale is required to register a boat.
+Yes.
+A Mississippi bill of sale is required to register a boat.
 When you complete your Mississippi Motor Boat Registration Application, you'll find that the second page doubles as a bill of sale.

-No, a Mississippi bill of sale is not required to register a gun.
+No. A Mississippi bill of sale is not required to register a gun.
 Guns are not registered in the State of Mississippi.